 Mean people are negative, bullies, haters, and oftentimes are consumed by jealousy.
 Mean people are so prevalent there are many songs written about them including “Mean” by Taylor Swift in which she says, “All you are is mean, and a liar, and pathetic.
 And alone in life and mean, and mean, and mean, and mean.”

-So, if there are so many mean people out there, what can we do to deal with them in a way that doesn’t make things worse?
+So, if there are so many mean people out there, what’s the key for how to deal with mean people in a way that doesn’t make things worse?
 You don’t want the mean person to think that their behavior and attitude is okay, but you also don’t want to piss them off to the extent that they get even meaner, which trust me, is easier than you might think.

 Take a deep breath:

-Dealing with a mean person is one of those times where it’s best to take a moment to breathe and collect yourself.
+Taking a moment to breathe and collect yourself is a great tip for how to deal with mean people.
 The calmer and more rational that you feel, the better able you’ll be to make a decision on how you’re going to react.
 “My biggest piece of advice when interacting with someone who is mean or rude is first take pause,” Says Ciara Hautau.
 “I think as humans our first instinct is to react and give back the type of demeanor that’s been given, but try not to.”

 Acknowledge your emotions:

 Are you hurt, angry, or just stunned that someone is directing their hate and meanness towards you?
-All your feelings are valid and by being honest with yourself about them, you can deal with them and move on.
+All your feelings are valid and by being honest with yourself about them, you can learn how to deal with mean people and move on.

 It can be shocking when someone is mean and rather than get any more of that person’s vitriol, you may decide to carry on as if they were not being complete jerks.
 “Mean people earn that title by vocalizing their unsavory opinions,” says Helena Plater-Zyberk.
 “Realize you’re unlikely to change their mind or make them understand how their behavior impacts others, but most of all, take special care not to internalize their words.”
 You can’t let the haters of the world affect your feelings of self-worth.